JimmieLB/MultiplayerWebTest2/README.md

 To see this in action go here: https://multiplayer-web-test.herokuapp.com/

-Currently DOESNOT WORK ON SAFARI.
+Currently DOES NOT WORK ON SAFARI.